Symplectic capacities from Hamiltonian circle actions: Examples

 \section{Examples}

-The complex Grassmannian is a special case. \begin{exmp} Let $\Gr(k,m)$ be the Grassmannian of $k$-planes in $\C^m$.
+In this section, we use Theorem~\ref{thm:main} to compute the Gromov width and the Hofer-Zehnder capacity of the product of complex Grassmannians.
+We give two examples which show that our assumptions cannot be removed. \begin{exmp} Let $\Gr(k,m)$ be the Grassmannian of $k$-planes in $\C^m$.
 We assume $k \leq m-k$ for simplicity.
 This is a monotone symplectic manifold.
 The $S^1$ action on $\C^m$ given by